Wisconsin

 What does Wisconsin's 2024 body camera fee law change?

 2023 Wisconsin Act 253, signed March 29, 2024, added new financial conditions to Wisconsin body camera requests by amending § 19.35(3)(h).
 Two changes matter most for a requester.
 First, an agency may now charge for the actual cost of redacting, pixelating, or otherwise editing video or audio before release, a fee category Wisconsin's open records law had not previously allowed for any type of record.
 Second, a requester who does not certify in writing that the footage will not be used for financial gain, or who makes that certification falsely, faces a $10,000 forfeiture, a flat amount rather than an up-to figure.
 The law exempts a person directly involved in the recorded incident from the certification requirement, and treats a civil damages award as something other than "financial gain" for purposes of that certification.
 The Wisconsin Freedom of Information Council, the Wisconsin Newspaper Association, and the ACLU of Wisconsin opposed the bill, and the ACLU warned it could let agencies release only footage favorable to police while pricing watchdogs out of the footage they need to check that account.
-In one concrete illustration, the University of Wisconsin-Madison Police Department charged a Tone Madison reporter redaction fees after a records request for body camera video connected to 2025 campus protest activity, invoking the new law's fee authority.
+In one concrete illustration, the University of Wisconsin-Madison Police Department charged a Tone Madison freelance reporter redaction fees, and threatened a $10,000 forfeiture for false financial-gain certification, after a May 2024 records request for body camera footage of the department's May 1, 2024 shutdown of a student protest encampment, invoking the new law's fee authority.

 | Question | Wisconsin rule |